adangerousmix/watch-party-widgets/README.md

-# Watch Party Widgets for StreamElements
+# Twitch Watch Party Widgets for StreamElements

-The Watch Party Widgets include a timer, poster and title.
+The Twitch Watch Party Widgets includes a timer, poster and title.
 They are designed to help you run a watch party using the Twitch Watch Party feature or your own.
 Use any combination of the widgets for your overlay.

 _Note: The poster widget requires an API key for <a href="https://www.themoviedb.org/">https://www.themoviedb.org/</a>._